All about the incredible machines that are NASCAR cars.

 The differences between NASCAR and F1 cars, including design, appearances, abilities, and engines.

 What are cross-threading and over torque in NASCAR cars?
 Can they be prevented?
 Learn the answers here!

 How many tires does a NASCAR car use during the Daytona 500?
-What kind of tires are they?
-Learn here!
+What kind of tires are used at the Daytona 500?